 Note: VoIP phones plug into a network port instead of a phone port.
 MiCollab is also provided to extend phone services to "soft phones" on computers and mobile devices.

-Below is a list of current knowledge articles relating to telephone services:
+Below is a list of current services and knowledge articles relating to telephone services:

 - Analog Instrument Check

 - Fax Telephone Service

 - Harassing Phone Calls